-Status: Project complete, implemented Fall 2017: we continue to work with the contractor and the staff on the development of lessons for the Native Studies at the high school and development of a NA Curriculum.
-The Indian Education Department is working with the contractor on professional development for all staff.
+Status: Project complete, implemented Fall 2017: The Native American Studies class at the high school was developed and has been implemented for the last 3 years.
+We continue to work with the contractor and the staff on the development of lessons for the class and make changes as needed.
+The Indian Education Department is working with the contractor on professional development for all staff and we are also working on Building a Culturally Responsive Curriculum Framework: Indigenous Communities and Pueblo Nations Served by Bernalillo Public Schools.
+We have a framework for Science and Math.